mast3rbow/Cured-Compliane-Website/content/media.md

 The NBN Innovate Award celebrates organizations that demonstrate exceptional innovation, and we are proud to be acknowledged for our transformative approach to compliance management.
 This award is a testament to the hard work and dedication of our team in delivering solutions that not only meet but exceed industry expectations.

 {{< rawhtml >}}
-<iframe width="560" height="315" src="https://www.youtube.com/embed/G95rr9pQu4M?si=2H72UcZWfh1Xcgmn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe height="315" style="width: 100%;" class="border-rounded" src="https://www.youtube.com/embed/G95rr9pQu4M?si=2H72UcZWfh1Xcgmn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <br>
 {{< /rawhtml >}}